9thbeerr/ablations_exp/README.md

-From cs336, cleaned up scaffoling and nothing else.
+From cs336, cleaned up Scaffolding and nothing else.